September 1973 Popular Electronics

 Common sense never

 goes out of style, especially as it pertains to safety in the presence of electricity.

-Most people who have worked in the electrical / electronics realm for a while are aware that lethal
+Most people who have worked in the electrical / electronics realm for a while are

-as 100 mA when it passes through the heart.
+can occur with currents as low as 100 mA when it passes through the heart.
 Lower

 current great enough to be felt is not a good thing.
 I have written before about

 having received a few pretty scary shocks when working on high voltage equipment

-and many lesser jolts throughout my 45± years of exposure.
+and many lesser jolts throughout my 50± years of exposure.
+Other than observing

-classes in high school.
+in high school.
 Instructor Russ Lorenzen taught us to keep one hand in our pockets

 when working on live circuits, which of course was only to be done under the rare

 circumstance when it is not possible to first turn power off.
-In practice that often meant
+In practice that often

-live circuit breaker service entrance panel where pulling the electric
+inside a live circuit breaker service entrance panel where pulling the electric

 meter is the only way to remove power.
 Doing so requires a utility worker to break

 the seal on the meter socket enclosure, and besides, often shutting off every circuit

 in the panel, especially in a commercial or industrial environment, would be unreasonable.